 Jetpack support reply within minutes and with useful answers.

 Seo premium support answered in like 1 day with zero answers.
 They referred me to their courses on using the right keywords or writing the right title.
 Apparently, there are many reasons why my reach might have dropped.
 Basically, I learned nothing from their email.
 Not helpful at all.

 On the other hand, their SEO courses are pretty cool even though they are unnecessarily long and slow with repetitive information.

 I’m still trying to figure out how to use my bought plans for the best but it’s such a mess.
-Truth is I had better results when I kept it simple with a basic plan.
-The times when all that mattered was the content of my articles and not all oft he crap all around it.
+The truth is I had better results when I kept it simple with a basic plan.
+The times when all that mattered was the content of my articles and not all of the crap all around it.

 Monetizing my thoughts took the fun of writing.